Jana-Marie/USB-PD-Firmware/docs/console_config.md

 ## PDO Format

-Wherever a PDO is printed, the following format is used.
+When a list of PDOs is printed, each PDO is numbered with a line as follows:

-A PDO consists of a number of fields, one per line.
-Each field is of the
-format:
+    PDO n: type

+`n` is the index of the PDO.  `type` is one of `fixed`, `variable`, `battery`, or the entire PDO represented as a 32-bit hexadecimal number if the type is unknown.
+If `type` is not a hexadecimal number, the rest of the PDO is printed as a list of fields, one per line, each indented by a single ASCII tab character.
+Each field is of the format:

     name: value

-When a list of PDOs is printed, each PDO is numbered with a line as follows:

-    PDO #1:

-The fields of such a PDO are each indented by a single ASCII tab character.

 **TODO**: describe exactly how each type of PDO is printed.